 - HIV or Aids

-You have a dangerous occupation
+2. You have a dangerous job.

-- Logging Workers
+- Logging workers

-- Construction Laborers
+- Construction trade helpers

 It’s important to obtain your own individual coverage as well, but in the event you are denied life insurance, you at least have your policy through your employer.

-You engage in risky hobbies
+3. You engage in risky hobbies.

 Some people knit for a hobby while others go skydiving.
-Insurance companies view some hobbies as dangerous and therefore are considered high risk.
-Some of these activities include:
+Insurance companies view some hobbies as dangerous and, therefore, may be considered high risk.

 - Racing (cars, boats, motorcycles)